Platoniq/decidim-install/basic-config.md

 Repeat the process for every service you want.

-After that we need to add the env vars to our `config/application.yml` file:
+After that we need to add the env vars to our `config/application.yml` file.

 ```bash
 nano ~/decidim-app/config/application.yml